DrafaKiller/AsyncSignal-dart/README.md

 `async_signal` allows you to control a flow, allowing multiple operations to continue at once only when you want, like opening a gate.

-If what you're looking for is one by one like a queue, then check out the [`async_locks`](https://pub.dev/packages/async_locks) package.
+If what you want is a control flow one by one, like in a queue, then you should check out the [`async_locks`](https://pub.dev/packages/async_locks) package.

 ## GitHub